Here are 3 smart crypto tax moves to consider — whether prices go up or down

 "Tax gain harvesting is one of the best strategies," to spread earnings across multiple years, according to Andrew Gordon, a tax attorney, certified public accountant and president of Gordon Law Group.

-Of course, you'll need to weigh the tax consequences of boosting your adjusted gross income with crypto gains, which can impact other tax breaks.
+Of course, you will need to weigh the tax consequences of boosting your adjusted gross income with crypto gains, which can affect other tax breaks.

 2. Reset your purchase price